-National Guard Purpose
+What is the National Guard

 What are their roles as part of this national service?

-How important are the National Guard?
+How important is the National Guard?

 History of the National Guard

 The government decided to keep state militia groups in place following independence.
-This balanced federal authority and the force grew from there.
+This balanced federal authority, and the force grew from there.

 Who Is a Part of the National Guard?